proGabby/REST-API-WITH-AUTHENTICATION/readme.md

 ## REST-API WITH AUTHENTICATION

-# Buit with GO & GIN and Mongodb
+# Build with GO & GIN and Mongodb

 # Features
 1. User signup